sys_history broken because of sys_log task

 a) When deleting sys_log entries also delete related sys_history

 and add a note to the task.
 Not sure how to handle this for 6.1.

 #2 Updated by Steffen Müller over 5 years ago

 I had a quick look at the backend.
 It looks like no history record is shown without a corresponding sys_log entry.

 If that's true, I would suggest to leave things like they are for now.
 Once we have decoupled sys_history from sys_log, this can be be solved in a more clean way.

 Would it work for you if you set up two tasks, one to clear sys_log, the other to clear sys_history?

-#4 Updated by Georg Kühnberger about 5 years ago
+#4 Updated by Georg Kühnberger over 5 years ago

 I highly support Stefan Froemken's suggestion to decouple the two tables; as the current situation is a) Double-entry bookkeeping and b) sys_log is somehow illnamed asuming that all tables with _log in the name might be deleted without loosing the BE-functionality to see the changes & diffs & being able to restore a change.